docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

 !!! example "DNS Zone file example"

-    For this guide we assume DNS is configured with:
+    For this guide, we assume DNS is configured with:

     - A public reachable IP address of `11.22.33.44`
-    - Mail for `@example.com` addresses should have an MX record to `mail.example.com` which A record then resolves to the IP of your _public server_.
+    - Mail for `@example.com` addresses must have an MX record pointing to `mail.example.com`.
+    - An A record for `mail.example.com` pointing to the IP address of your _public server_.

     ```txt
     $ORIGIN example.com